grow-graphics/gd/Readme.md

 Benchmarking shows method calls from Go -> Godot do not allocate in practice.

-Allocations are currently unavoidable for GDScript -> Go calls (but not for class overrides such as `Process`, which should be allocation free).
+Allocations are currently unavoidable for GDScript -> Go calls (but not for class virtual method overrides such as `Ready` or `Process`, which should be allocation free).

+We've got some ideas to reduce allocations for GDScript -> Go calls, when arguments fit entirely within registers.
+TBA.

 ## Examples